- How is malignant mesothelioma treated?

 Two main types of radiation therapy can be used to treat mesothelioma:

-External beam radiation therapy (EBRT): This type of radiation therapy uses x-rays from a machine outside the patient’s body to kill cancer cells.
+External beam radiation therapy (EBRT): This type of radiation therapy uses x-rays from a machine outside the body to kill cancer cells.
 It is the most common form of radiation therapy for mesothelioma.

 With newer techniques, doctors can treat mesotheliomas more accurately while reducing the radiation reaching nearby healthy tissues such as the lungs.
-This may offer a better chance of increasing the success rate and reducing side effects.
+This might offer a better chance of increasing the success rate and reducing side effects.

 For example, intensity-modulated radiation therapy (IMRT) is an advanced form of 3-dimensional radiation therapy.
 It uses a computer-driven machine that moves around the patient as it delivers radiation.
 It shapes the radiation beams to fit the tumor and aims them at the tumor from several angles, as well as adjusting the intensity (strength) of the beams to limit the dose reaching nearby normal tissues.

-Brachytherapy: For this type of radiation therapy, a radiation source is placed inside the body, in or near the cancer.
+Brachytherapy: For this type of radiation therapy, a radiation source is put inside the body, in or near the cancer.
 The radiation given off travels only a very short distance, which limits the possible damage to nearby healthy tissues.
 Brachytherapy is seldom used for this type of cancer.

 Possible side effects